 April 11th, 2025 – The quiet space where change begins

 Transition is often painted as a clean turning point — a bold decision, a fresh start, a new chapter.
 But in reality, it rarely feels that clear.
 It’s usually a period of time (a phase) that feels foggy, tiring, tender, and unsettling.
 You might feel unmotivated, disconnected, restless, and perhaps even unsure of who you are anymore.
-This is the emotional texture of transition.
 And the hardest part?
 It doesn’t come with a clear timeline.
 You’re not quite who you were, but you’re not yet who you’re becoming.
 And that space can feel deeply uncomfortable… Continue reading

 April 18th, 2025 – Q&A: How do I stay steady when I don’t know what’s next?